Abdurahman-hassan/Abdurahman-hassan/README.md

 ## 🙋‍♂️ About Me:

-- 🌱 I’m currently learning **Advanced Python Development topics.**
+- 🌱 I’m currently learning **Backend development using Django framework.**

-- ✒️ I'm currently studying computer science.
+- ✒️ I'm currently a master degree computer science student

 - 👯 I’m looking to collaborate on **OpenSource Projects**.